The Underdog of Latin American Cuisine

 Bolivia’s cuisine is like a lovely character who doesn’t know they’re lovely.

 Argentina has Asado.
-Brazil has churrascaria, and Bolivia’s meals…is not Always discussed all that plenty.
-But folks who journey to the underrated united states of America find that it’s similar to its meals: humble, natural, and complete of character.
-From consolation food to 5-big name delicacies, the meals in Bolivia packs a punch—normally in the maximum unassuming institutions—that might rival its greater popular friends.
+Brazil has churrascaria, and Bolivia’s meals… are not always discussed that detail.
+But folks who journey to the underrated United States of America find that it’s similar to its meals: humble, natural, and full of character.
+From consolation food to 5-big-name delicacies, the meals in Bolivia pack a punch—normally in the maximum unassuming institutions—that might rival its greater popular friends.

-Here are ten dishes we tried on our most recent experience to La Paz that are uniquely Bolivian and could make you need to move there, like, the day gone by.
+Here are ten dishes we tried on our most recent experience to La Paz that are uniquely Bolivian and could make you want to move there, like, the day gone by.

 Sopa de Mani (Peanut Soup)